1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 You can use this channel to share information about your entire organization, such as business outings or good motivational news.

-You can of course start a new Conversation thread inside the channel General.
+You can of course start a new Conversation thread inside the General Canal.

 Additional channel